CNES/EleFits/README.md

 auto ra = MefFile("file.fits").access<BintableColumns>(4).read<double>("RA");
 ```

+## Comparison to alternatives

-A more realistic example is creating a Single Image FITS (SIF) file with a keyword record and an array:
+A more realistic use case than the toy example above is creating a Single Image FITS (SIF) file with a keyword record and an array.
+Here is a comparison of EleFits with the main alternatives:

 ```cpp
 // Given: